mediroozmeh/FPGA_BitonicSorting/README.md

 For better performance and memory access analysis SDAccel provides users with hardware emulation which consider memory architecture and underlying hardware in more details.
-Following table presents performance and memory access analysis for a single compute unit using asynchronous memory copies between global and local memory which decreases number of transfer by prefetching from global memory.
+Following table presents performance and memory access analysis for a single compute unit using asynchronous memory copies between global and local memory which decreases number of transfer by prefetching data from global memory.

 |    Device     | Kernel Name        | Number of Transfer    |Transfer Rate (MB/s) |Average Bandwidth Utilization(%)|